escapin/ElectionManager/README.md

 **Remove Election** removes the selected election.
 If the voting results should be saved on the server, the election must be closed first.
+It requires password confirmation, if one was set.

 **Invite Voters to Vote** shows a link to the voting booth of the selected election, to allow eligible voters to cast their ballots.